-- Airport pick up: Students are collected from Shannon International Airport each semester on the Monday and Tuesday prior to orientation
+- Airport pick up: Students are collected from Shannon International Airport and Dublin Airport each semester on the Monday and Tuesday prior to orientation

-- Tailored Orientation Programme: We offer a 7 day Orientation programme each semester.
+- Tailored Orientation Programme: We offer a tailored Orientation programme each semester.
 The programme includes day-time and evening events and takes place prior to the first week of classes.
 It is an ideal way to settle in, meet other students and familiarise yourself with the campus before lectures start!

-- Field trips and student events: The International Office organises a number of off campus activities each semester.
+- Field trips and student events: The UL Global Office organises a number of off campus activities each semester.
 We also work with the International Society at UL to promote other trips and activities which are offered at discount prices to students.

 - Excellent support services: We encourage students to keep in touch with the International office while on campus.
 We offer information and advice on immigration, accommodation and culture.

 - Buddy Programme: A fulltime student will be allocated to you along with a few others to help you settle into life at UL.

 - Internships - UL students undertake a 6 month work experience during their our undergraduate studies.
 UL work with over 1,700 interntional companys to make sure your son or daughter get the best experience for their internship.
 This unique internships have lead to UL having the highest graduate employment in Ireland (over 97% of our graduates have gone on to employment or furture studies) Visit our Careers website for more information by clicking here